When cold weather comes and you want sunshine, beaches, and marijuana, you probably think of Jamaica.

 Unable to smoke all the marijuana bought on early visits, I later started bringing extract bags to Jamaica so I could make bubblehash.

 I’d ice a pound or two, extract the resin glands, and spend my Jamaican holidaze in a full melt bubblehash haze.

-Jamaican marijuana farmers have planted a lot of imported genetics in the past 25 years, but you can often get primo Jamaican marijuana- the legendary old school Jamaican Sativa, sometimes called “Lamb’s Bread.”
+Jamaican marijuana farmers have planted a lot of imported genetics in the past 25 years, but if you’re lucky you may get primo, landrace Jamaican marijuana- the legendary old school Jamaican Sativa, sometimes called “Lamb’s Bread.”

 It’s reddish or golden in color, tight, with long buds that burn easily and will stone you into the next dimension.